Hattian Bala District: History

-The Hattian Bala District was a part of the Uri Tehsil of the Baramulla District in Jammu and Kashmir, following the end of the first conflict between India and Pakistan.
-The initial clash between India and Pakistan ended with a truce, and Hattian Bala was incorporated into the Muzaffarabad District.
+The Hattian Bala District was a part of the Uri Tehsil of the Muzaffarabad District in Jammu and Kashmir, following the end of the first conflict between India and Pakistan.
+The initial clash between India and Pakistan ended with a truce, and Hattian Bala was separated from Uri Tehsil.
+The Leepa Valley sector of the historic Karnah Tehsil (Neelum District) had been made a non contiguous part of Karnah Tehsil and thereforth became a part of Hattian Bala District.
 The district of Hattian Bala was created in July 2009 under Sardar Muhammad Yaqoob Khan's coalition government in Azad Kashmir.

+Demographics

+Social groups

+Gujjar is a major ethnic group of Hattian Bala district and Azad Kashmir they make up to 35% of total population of the district and they mainly speak Gujari as their mother tongue.

+Language

+Two major languages spoken in the district are Pahari and Gujari.
+In Muzaffarabad District Pahari is spoken by 50% Pahari (including all dialects), 35% Gujari, and 15% Kashmiri individuals.

 Geography

 There are two districts of Indian-administered Jammu and Kashmir bordering it on the north and east, and Bagh District and Muzaffarabad on the south.
 It has a population of 230,529 people.

-Economy

-The rural urban ratio is 90:10.
-The majority of the rural population depend on agriculture, livestock, and forestry for subsistence.
-Many people work or are settled abroad in the Middle East, the United Kingdom, and the United States, and they support their families who they have left behind.
-The Hattian Bala District is primarily a hilly and mountainous region with stretches of plains along the Jhelum River, which enters the district at the Line of Control point at Chakothi and continues northwest through the Jhelum Valley.
-Due to its fast-flowing rivers, the Hattian Bala District has great hydroelectric potential.
-Hydroelectric power stations are located at Kathai, Leepa, and Sharian.
-The district's natural environment includes the valleys of Leepa, Khalana Chham, Ghail, Saina Daman Chamm, Dhani Shahdarrah, Charoi, Chinari, Jaskool, Chonoian, Bharyan (Lower Chonoian), and Chakar Salmia.